Keepnet Labs Logo

 What is the Protection Level Agreement in Security Awareness Training?

 In cybersecurity, bridging the gap between technical performance and business priorities is critical.
-Protection-Level Agreements (PLAs) offer a structured approach to achieve this by aligning cybersecurity objectives with measurable outcomes that resonate with leadership and drive meaningful change.
+Protection-Level Agreements (PLAs) offer a structured approach to define and communicate security expectations, translating technical safeguards into clear operational commitments that support consistent execution (Source).

 What Are Protection-Level Agreements?